nescalas/proposals-2017/long-iglesias-miguel-recursion-with-typeclasses-on-shapeless.md

 ## Notes

-`Find[A]` is a typeclass that I thought I would never need, but software industry is full of uncertainties, and some times you do need an `Option[A]`.
+`Find[L,A]` is a typeclass that I thought I would never need, but software industry is full of uncertainties, and some times you do need an `Option[A]`.

 ## Bio